zulip/zulip/docs/testing-with-django.md

 #### Why is mocking useful?

 When writing tests, it often occurs that you make calls to functions taking complex arguments.
-Creating a real instance of such an argument would require the use of various different libraries, a lot of boilerplate code, etc.
-Another scenario is that the tested code accesses files or objects that don't exist at testing time.
+Creating a real instance of such an argument would require the use of various different libraries, a lot of boilerplate code, etc.  Another scenario is that the tested code accesses files or objects that don't exist at testing time.
+Finally, it is good practice to keep tests independent from others.
+Mocks help you to isolate test cases by simulating objects and methods irrelevant to a test's goal.

-In such cases, you can "mock out" the function calls / objects and replace them with fake instances that only implement a limited interface.
+In all of these cases, you can "mock out" the function calls / objects and replace them with fake instances that only implement a limited interface.
 On top of that, these fake instances can be easily analyzed.

 Say you have a method `foo(input_str)`: